kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I go to the garage to put petrol in the car.
 On the way home a car pulls up beside mine and a man insults me through our open windows.
 - Every time I go out, if I'm on my own, I feel vulnerable.
 - Mostly I'm with a bunch of election volunteers, but even then the behavior of people desperate to frighten me out of standing for office is outrageous.
-- I'm convinced most of the people sent to frighten me are either corrupt police getting jittery about my Tottenham rape-gang history, their informants who include members of the Tottenham rape-gang itself, the Labour party and others.
+- I'm convinced most of the people sent to frighten me are corrupt police getting jittery about my Tottenham rape-gang history, their informants who include members of the Tottenham rape-gang itself, the Labour party and others.
 - I'm stalked online constantly by hackers while I'm in the UK, and a DM conversation continues with them via various fake accounts during this time.
 - I tell all my new friends about the gypsy trumpeter I'm in love with.
 - None of them are particularly impressed, or surprised.